trans-travel/trans-travel/us/fl.md

    Florida](https://www.glad.org/questions-about-the-legal-status-of-floridas-transgender-healthcare-ban/).
  * The Doe v.
 Ladapo case, as of July 23, 2023, is now expanded to include litigation on adult care.
-However, at this time, health care for adults is still largely prohibited.
+However, at this time, health care for adults is still significantly restricted.
  * Medical providers can deny most care on the basis of their religious or ethical beliefs (emergency care is required to be provided).